Japanese Communist Party: Economic policy

 The JCP strives to change the nation's economic policy of what it views as serving the interests of large corporations and banks to one of "defending the interests of the people".
 It advocates establishing "democratic rules" that will check the activities of large corporations and "protect the lives and basic rights of the people".
 Regarding the international economy, the JCP has advocated establishing a new international democratic economic order on the basis of respect for each country's economic sovereignty.
 The party strongly opposed Japan's consideration of the failed Trans-Pacific Partnership.

 In September 2015, after the passage of the 2015 Japanese military legislation, the JCP called for cooperation from other opposition parties to form an interim government to abolish the bills.
 It was the first time the party had called for such cooperation with other parties.
 The JCP supports the abolition of the consumption tax.
 In July 2025, the JCP stated that it supports a prompt raise in the minimum wage to ¥1,500 per hour with a later aim of ¥1,700 per hour, a decrease in working hours and an increase in "free time", improving conditions for nonregular workers and ending unjust terminations of employment.
 The party also stated its support for a temporary tax on a degree of the internal reserves of big businesses and ending tax cuts given to large corporations.

 Social policy

 The JCP is generally regarded as the most progressive party in Japanese politics.
 In 2000, the party opposed legislation which reintroduced two symbolic practices to secondary school graduation ceremonies in Japan, namely the raising of the national flag and the singing of the national anthem, both of which the party views as relics of Japan's militarist past.

 Abolition of the monarchy was one of the policies supported by the JCP upon its foundation.
-It has traditionally been opposed to the existence of the Imperial House since its inception.
-However, the party changed its stance in 2004 by acknowledging the Emperor as Japan's head of state.
 The JCP has stated that it supports the establishment of a democratic republic, but also that "[the monarchy's] continuation or discontinuation should be decided by the will of the majority of the people in future, when the time is ripe to do so".